 Community Boating’s Junior Program serves everybody from total beginners to lifelong sailors.
 This guide will help new and returning JP families choose the right classes and sign up for memberships.
-After signing up for a core sailing class, please also explore our additional programming.

 My child is new to sailing

 Welcome to Community Boating!
 Novice sailors should start with Beginner Sailing, a two-week introductory class.
 Families of new sailors can sign up and purchase a membership in just one step at this link.
 See below for membership info and additional programming.

 My child has sailing experience, but is new to CBI

 Most of our students progress through our class structure from beginner to intermediate to advanced offerings, but we also encourage experienced sailors to join Community Boating and jump into our junior program at the appropriate level.
 If your child has extensive sailing experience outside of CBI, please contact the Junior Program Co-Directors Fiona or Niko for assistance.
 See below for membership info and additional programming.